apache/doris/docs/en/docs/query-acceleration/statistics.md

 +---------+------------+-----------+------+------+---------------------+------+----------------+----------------+
 ```

-For the convenience of description, column statistical information is hereinafter referred to as statistical information, which stores the number of rows, the maximum value, the minimum value, the number of NULL values, and the like of a column; and a column histogram is referred to as histogram statistical information.
+For the convenience of description, column statistics information is hereinafter referred to as statistics information, which stores the number of rows, the maximum value, the minimum value, the number of NULL values, and the like of a column; and a column histogram is referred to as histogram statistics information.

 #### Full collection